anaptecs/jeaf-generator.io/uml-modeling-guide.md

 # UML Modeling Guide

-This guide defines the UML modelling rules for projects using JEAF Generator.
+This guide defines the UML modeling rules for projects using JEAF Generator.
 Purpose of this guide is to ensure a consistent, complete and high quality UML model.
 When using JEAF Generator it is mandatory to have such a high quality UML model as it is used as input for code generation.
 Benefit of this approach is to unburden developers from error-prone tasks like writing boiler blade code.

 <br>